The

 atrium.
 The large pond with moderately large fish is

-immediately to the right of the walk.
-All this is in the backyard
+immediately to the right of the walk just out the kitchen door and all this is in the backyard

-of colonial home built in 1890 in a small Arkansas town!
-We've had
+of colonial home built in 1890 in a small Arkansas town.
+We've hosted

 descriptions are scientifically accurate, however, I am not a